 Supply Chain Inventory Dashboard

-Inventory Optimization Dashboard for KEEN
+Inventory Optimization Dashboard for a Mid-Sized Footwear Company (X)

 Situation Analysis